Princess Leia taught a generation of women they did not necessarily needed to be “rescued”

 Princess Leia, portrayed by the iconic Carrie Fisher, subverted the archetypal image of women characters that were floating in mainstream cinema in the 1970s.
 Leia exuded an aura of self-assurance, self-governance and a sense of stability.
 Very rarely did she exhibit her vulnerable, feminine side.
 Leia’s fierce determination to ‘lead’ (a traditionally male characteristic) the Rebellion and destroy the Evil Empire was groundbreaking in the history of how women characters were portrayed before Star Wars.
 Princess Leia was a badass rebel.

-As a child with a pliable mind, I was brought up on a diet of Snow White, Sleeping Beauty and Cinderella fairy tales, where the eponymous characters were always shown to be dependent on men.
-By way of circumstances, these women cartoon characters would invariably find themselves entangled in sticky difficulties, and it was always the sword-wielding, charismatic, supremely intelligent Prince Charming who’d save the day by rescuing these women.
-Prince Charming was the quintessential “hero”, not Snow White, not Cinderella, not Sleeping Beauty.
-The fairy tales were instrumental in sending out the overarching message of patriarchy, that women were meant to be beautiful, coy and patient (to be rescued, you see).
+As a child, I was brought up on a diet of certain fairy tales: Snow White, Sleeping Beauty and Cinderella, for instance, where the eponymous characters were always shown to be dependent on men.
+By way of circumstances, these women characters would invariably find themselves entangled in grave situations, and it was always the sword-wielding, charismatic, Prince Charming who’d come to their rescue.
+Prince Charming was the quintessential “hero” — not Snow White, not Cinderella, not Sleeping Beauty.
+The fairy tales were instrumental in sending out the overarching message of patriarchy: that women were meant to be beautiful, coy and patient (to be rescued, you see).
 When I watched Star Wars for the first time, Princess Leia stood as a jarring contrast to that message.
-She altered what I was conditioned to believe.
+She challenged, and eventually altered, what I was conditioned to believe.

 My perception of how women should behave in society changed when in Episode IV – A New Hope, Han Solo and Luke Skywalker sneaked into The Death Star to rescue Princess Leia.
 While the two men were engaged in a serious battle with the Stormtroopers, the Princess refused to sit back demurely, waiting for the men to finish them off.
 In fact, Leia was quick to pick up the gun (again, a weapon that is traditionally used by men) and fire back.
 She even openly mocked Han when he accidentally blocked their only route of escape.
 “This is some rescue!”
 Leia told him before shooting open an escape passage.
 “Somebody has to save our skin,” she continued, implying that she was the one who finally would.
 Right then, Leia’s character introduced a paradigm shift: in conventional terms, she was being “rescued”, but the film dramatically steered off conventionality when the Princess decided to take matters in her own hands.
 Here, it was she who was the hero.